quarkusio/quarkus/README.md

 - A JUnit runner that can run tests, and supports IDE usage
 - A JUnit runner that can test a native image produced by the maven plugin

+## How to build Shamrock

+* Install GraalVM (tested on RC4)
+* set `GRAALVM_HOME` to your GraalVM Home directory e.g. `/Users/emmanuel/JDK/GraalVM/Contents/Home`
+* `mvn install`

+The default build will create two different native images, which is quite time consuming.
+You can skip this by disabling the `native-image` profile: `mvn install -P\!native-image`.

+Wait.
+Success!

 ## Architecture Overview

 Shamrock runs in two distinct phases.
 The first phase is build time processing, which is done by instances of ResourceProcessor: